 This was an unannounced inspection to monitor the use of restrictive practices in the centre.
-Residents are accommodated in single bedrooms, some with en-suite facilities others with wash hand sinks within their bedroom.
-The residents with no en-suite facility had access to a communal shower or/and bathroom and a communal toilet located near their bedroom.
+Residents are accommodated in single and twin bedrooms with en-suite facilities.
+The residents also have access to communal showers or/and bathrooms and a communal toilet located throughout the centre.